capachivas/SDNSimulation/README.md

 # SDNSimulation
-An environment to simulate an SDN dataplane by including extra features and fault injection This environment allows to set fault scenarios fully customizable for any network topology by keeping a better configuration control on the interconnections than the existing in current simulation tools such as Mininet
+An environment to simulate an SDN dataplane by including extra features such redundant links addition, GRE tunnels, and fault injection
+This environment allows to set fault scenarios fully customizable for any network topology by keeping a better configuration control on the interconnections than the existing in current simulation tools such as Mininet